netgroup/srnk/README.md

-# SR proxy Native Kernel
+# SRNK - SR proxy Native Kernel

 An SR proxy for SR-unaware VNFs, integrated in Linux Kernel